EMI Line Filters / RFI Line Filters

 Radio Frequency Interference (RFI) is unwanted noise generated by almost all electronic and electrical devices.
 Any electronic device that generates radio frequency energy greater than 10 kHz must comply with international safety requirements (FCC docket 20780 in the U.S. and VDE 0871 and 0875 in Germany).
 At Curtis Industries, our product design, controlled assembly, and constant testing ensure our RFI power line filters meet all governmental emissions and safety requirements.

-Radio Frequency Interference Filters Designed for Safety & Performance
+RF Interference Filters Designed for Safety and Performance

 Curtis designs quality into every RFI filter product and then tests for quality by specification compliance—including hipot, component value, grounding and leakage—on a 100% production basis.
 We employ a rigorous component qualification program with thorough incoming and on-line inspection procedures.
 Our computer controlled 100% safety and performance testing to demanding customer requirements is your assurance of the highest quality RFI filters available today.